kirteshdudawat/SubwayTransition/README.md

 ### NOTE:
 This solution uses Rule Engine.
-Make sure added rules have correct syntax in application.yml.
+Make sure if you add / update rules in application.yml, it should be in correct syntax.
 All calculations happens via Rule defined in application.yml.
 Rules should be defined for each lines (CC, DT, etc) of Subway.

 # Problem Statement
 We want to build a routing service, to help users find routes from source to any destination on network based on some efficiency heuristic.
 We would be using Singapore's urban rail system as example.